Main Menu

 Alaskan Malamutes are nearly identical to the Siberian Husky, except they are larger with more fur.

-#7 Wolf-Like Dog: German Shepherd
+#7 German Shepherd

-The second most popular dog breed in the United States, German Shepherds are one of the most common wolf type dogs.
+The second most popular dog breed in the United States, German Shepherds are one of the most common wolf-type dogs.
 They come in various colors and, like their lupine ancestors, sport double fur coats.
-German Shepherds big, perky ears also pay homage to their feral roots.
+German shepherds’ big, perky ears also pay homage to their feral roots.

 People are quick to accuse German Shepherds of hyper aggression, but in reality, most are simply aloof with strangers — not hostile.
 Individuals who join families as pups are usually loving, cuddly beings.
 They’re also intelligent, quick learners.